They attract attention, make messages memorable

 - Read the callouts, usually right after they read the headline

-2. Boost understanding, persuasion, memory and satisfaction.
-In a survey of academic research on callouts, two professors at the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill report that readers:
+In a survey of academic research on pull quotes, two professors at the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill report that readers:

-- Better understand a story’s significance when editors draw their attention to important quotations through callouts
+- Better understand the important parts of a story when pull quotes draw their attention to important information

 - Are persuaded by the viewpoints represented in the callouts

-- Remember more information from publications that use more callouts
+- Remember more information from vehicles that use more callouts

-- Find publications more enjoyable and readable if they use more callouts
+- Find channels more enjoyable and readable if they use more callouts

-3. Multiply clicks.
-One blogger saw 800 clicks on a single tweetable quote, reports Kevin Lee of Fast Company.
+One blogger saw 800 clicks on a single tweetable quote, reports Kevin Lee of Fast Company

 To make the most of this power point on your page:

-When my team writes callouts for our health care system clients, we don’t focus on the moment Grandpa came home well.
+When my team writes these design elements for our health care system clients, we don’t focus on the moment Grandpa came home well.
 Instead, we focus on the most dire moment in Grandpa’s illness:

 “It felt like somebody stuck a knife in me and kept turning it.”

-4. Place callouts carefully.
-To avoid frustrating readers looking for the quote in the text, place the callout:
+To avoid frustrating readers looking for the quote in the text, place these graphic elements:

 - Near the quote in the text